godot-dimensions/g4mf/specification/parts/mesh/skeleton.md

 The `"bone"` property is an object that defines the bone properties for this node.
 If not specified, the default value is `undefined`, meaning that the node is not a bone.

 All skeleton bones MUST have the `"bone"` property defined, even if it is an empty object.
 A node is a bone if and only if the `"bone"` property is defined; the absence of the `"bone"` property indicates that the node is not a bone.
-A bone MUST be a descendant of a skeleton, and MUST belong to exactly one skeleton, meaning that all bones MUST have a contiguous chain of bone parenting leading up to a skeleton node, indicated by the `"skeleton"` property.
-The parent node of a bone MUST either be another bone or the skeleton node itself.
+A bone MUST be a descendant of a skeleton, and MUST belong to exactly one skeleton, as indicated by the `"skeleton"` property.
+The parent node of a bone MUST either be another bone or the skeleton node itself, meaing that all bones MUST have a contiguous chain of bone parenting leading up to a skeleton node.
 Additional properties MAY be added to bones by extensions.

 ### Skeleton